On tour with Richard Barrow

 Wat Phra Borommathat Chaiya Worawihan

-Richard and drone in action
+Richard and the drone in action

 Photo credit Richard Barrow

-It’s a wrap Surat Thani!
+It’s a wrap, Surat Thani!

 Before takeoff, Richard is busy with his final jobs of the weekend.
 It takes seconds to design his cover image for the trip.
 He stops work for a brief chat and more photos with fans who approach him staying they have been keeping up with his trip on social media and chat excitedly about their weekend in Surat Thani.